nathanaelseen/nathanaelseen.github.io/math/mathanalysis/ordercompletefields.md

 the uniqueness required in _Theorem 5_ thus breaks down!

 Hence, in this case, we actually need the restriction of $$b \ne e$$ to be present.

+With all these seemingly familiar algebraic expressions proved, a reader should be able to deduce the rest of the common expressions from the abstract definition of a Field.